 Let me start by saying that as bad as my anxiety was, I did not want to start down the path to prescription drugs.
-In general, drugs affect me much more than most people for whatever reason and usually any negative side effects far outweigh any short term benefits.
+In general, drugs affect me much more than most people for whatever reason.
+Usually, any negative side effects far outweigh any short term benefits.

 I am not a doctor and do not play one on TV.
 Be sure to talk to your own doctor before taking any anxiety remedy, whether natural or not.
 Anything I mention here is just for informational purposes, not a specific endorsement or recommendation.

-When I started on the Linden Method, I was in the middle of a 2-3 week period where I was getting at most 3 hours of sleep a night and as a result, my symptoms were at their worst.
-Some people can function on limited sleep, I am not one of those people.
+When my anxiety was at it’s worst, I remember being in the middle of a 2-3 week period where I was getting at most 3 hours of sleep a night and it was not all at one time.
+As a result, my symptoms were at their worst.
+Some people can function on limited sleep, I am NOT one of those people.

-I have a few general suggestions for helping with sleep, which come from my own personal experiences:
+I have a few general ideas for helping with sleep, which come from my own personal experiences:

 - Avoid all caffeine – Seems obvious, but with so many folks used to their morning boost, this is still one worth mentioning.